MichielvNederpelt/TMD-ASSIGN-2/README.md

 Based on previous research, we propose to add the following features (Marquez et al, 2008):

 Lexical features:
-- Children of tokens:
+- Children of token:
 In order to identify which possible arguments a token and possible predicate takes, we want to add children as a lexical feature.
 By using SpaCy, we labeled all possible children of a token, and added this to the dataset.

+- Head of token:
+In order to identify which possible predicate a token has, we want to add the tokens head as a lexical feature.
+By using SpaCy, we labeled all possible heads of a token, and added this to the dataset.

 - Named entity labels:
 Labeling named entities can help to identify a role of a token such as person or organization.
 This information can help to identify easily is something is a specific argument, since arguments can denote an agent, or patient or location (Gübür, 2021).

-- Word embeddings: ?

 Syntactic features:
 - Dependency labels:
 This feature is already provided in the dataset, but it is a very useful feature that identifies which syntactic relationships between tokens and the root of a sentence.

-- Path to root:
+- Dependency relation to head:
-The path to the root is a feature that can show the relationship between tokens in a sentence and also shows a more deeper structure underlying sentences.
-A system can learn patterns that show possible and impossible paths which can be useful for predicting arguments.

-- Syntactic N-grams:
-This feature will provide the system with context and possible and impossible combinations of words sequences.
+This feature is already provided in the dataset.
+It is a useful feature which indicates how a token is related to the head.
+This way, the system can possibly identify patterns that are common and uncommon.

 ## Choice of Machine learning algorithm: